-In June 2019, Health Education England (HEE) published its third Enhancing Junior Doctors' Working Lives (EJDWL) progress report.
+In June 2020, HEE (Health Education England) published its fourth Enhancing Junior Doctors' Working Lives (EJDWL) progress report.

 In 2017, for the first time, all higher EM (emergency medicine) trainees were able to apply for LTFT (less than full time) training, without the requirement to give a reason.

 Several reports suggesting that the junior doctors in the pilot had felt that they were:

 - able to provide better care

 - able to improve their work-life balance.